How To Cultivate a Growth Mindset

 This is Professor Dweck’s explanation of the difference between a fixed and growth mindset from a 2021 interview:

-Where do you think your fall?
+Where do you think you fall?

-Because our mindset is not something we consciously think about, it’s not easy to recognize it is a problem.
-Once you realize how important your mindset and thinking patterns are to live happier and be more successful, take time to be aware of what you think about yourself, and that’s where the magic starts to happen.
+However, once you realize how important your mindset and thinking patterns are to live happier and be more successful, take time to be aware of what you think about yourself, and that’s where the magic starts to happen.

 Why Is Cultivating a Growth Mindset Essential for Success?